pfsense/docs/source/install/upgrading-64-bit-nanobsd-2-3-to-2-4.rst

 Upgrading 64-bit NanoBSD 2.3 to 2.4
 ===================================

-NanoBSD has been completely removed from pfSense 2.4, so an existing 64-bit installation of pfSense 2.3 using NanoBSD must be changed to a full installation.
-The best way to accomplish this task is by reinstalling pfSense on the firewall device, but in some cases that may be impossible or impractical.
+NanoBSD has been completely removed from pfSense® software version 2.4, so an existing 64-bit installation of pfSense version 2.3 using NanoBSD must be changed to a full installation.
+The best way to accomplish this task is by reinstalling pfSense software on the firewall device, but in some cases that may be impossible or impractical.

 The procedure on this article converts an existing 64-bit NanoBSD installation to a full installation in-place without reinstalling,